paperswithcode/releasing-research-code/README.md

 3. **Evaluation code**
 4. **Pre-trained models**
 5. **README file including table of results accompanied by precise commands to run/produce those results**

+We verified that repositories that score higher on the checklist also tend to have a higher number of GitHub stars.
+This was verified by analysing official NeurIPS 2019 repositories - more details in the [blog post](https://medium.com/paperswithcode/).
+We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.pdf) to reproduce this analysis from the post.

 NeurIPS 2019 repositories that had all five of these components had the highest number of GitHub stars (median of 196 and mean of 2,664 stars).